eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 ```

 **Note:**
-The `features {}` block must be included as it's required by the Azure provider, although it's empty in this case because the Azure provider doesn't require any features to be explicitly enabled.
+The `features {}` block must be included, as it's required by the Azure provider, although it's empty in this case, because the Azure provider doesn't require any features to be explicitly enabled.

 Your `providers.tf` should look something like below: